stormxio/athens-token/README.md

 However, community agreement on an ERC standard that would protect against this exploit is still pending.
 Users should be aware of this exploit when interacting with this contract.
 Developers who use `approve()`/`transferFrom()` should keep in mind that they have to set allowance to 0 first and verify if it was used before setting the new value.

+### Ownable

+The contract `Governance.sol` uses ownable pattern and has a function `owner()` to report the address with special privileges.
+Currently, the owner only receives all the initial supply tokens, and there are no additional functionalities associated with the ownable pattern.
+That may change in the future versions of the contract.
+The contract owner must be non-zero or the deployment will be reverted.

 ### Mint

 The function `mint()` is used only during the `initialize()` to mint a fixed amount of tokens.
 Because of a requirement of the proxy-based upgradability system, no constructors can be used in upgradable contracts.
 This means that a typically named `initialize()` function has to be used instead and it can be called only once.